 B. Shade

-The word “shade” is probably familiar to you because it is frequently used to describe the bright and dark shades of the same color.
+You’ve likely heard ‘shade’ used to describe darker versions of a color.
 However, the color you obtain when you mix any hue with black is a shade.
-The different “shades” are different amounts of black.
+Shades are created by adding different amounts of black to a hue.

 Even if you’re a complete color noob, you’ve probably heard the words “warm, cold, and neutral” thrown around in connection to color.
 The term for this is color temperature, and it’s an important one in color theory.
 Colors with a yellow or red undertone are considered warm; those with a blue, green, or purple hue are considered cool; and those with a brown, gray, or black undertone are considered neutral.

 We have a strong emotional reaction to colors depending on their warmth.
-Warm colors evoke feelings of enthusiasm, optimism, and inventiveness, whilst cold colors evoke feelings of serenity, harmony, and balance.
+Warm colors evoke feelings of enthusiasm, optimism, and inventiveness, while cold colors evoke feelings of serenity, harmony, and balance.

 Additive and Subtractive Color Models

-As soon as we’ve mastered the different color combinations, we’ll be ready to add and remove color.
-Two types of colors exist intangible colors that can be seen on the surface of objects, and light-generated colors (also known as photochemical colors).
-Additive and subtractive color models distinguish between these two approaches to color.
+Once you understand color combinations, it’s helpful to learn how color works in light vs ink.
+Two types of colors exist: intangible colors that can be seen on the surface of objects, and light-generated colors (also known as photochemical colors).
+These are defined as additive (light-based) and subtractive (ink-based) color models.

 01. RGB | Color Models